pbakota/invoicer/README.md

 The project also includes all required docker related setups and scrtips.
 In the "docker" folder you can find the docker-compose.yml and Dockerfile files, please feel free to make changes there to match your environment.

-If you want to delploy as SaaS the you should already have Postgres installation, the connection parameters can be found in the config/appsettings.json config file.
+If you want to delploy as SaaS the you should already have PostgreSQL installation, the connection parameters can be found in the config/appsettings.json config file.

 ## Screen shots